Albert-Ma/albert-ma.github.io/_pages/about.md

 I am a Ph.D. student in Computer Science at [Institute of Computing Technology](http://www.ict.ac.cn/), [Chinese Academy of Sciences](https://www.ucas.ac.cn/), advised by Prof. [Jiafeng Guo](http://www.bigdatalab.ac.cn/~gjf/).
 I also work with [Yixing Fan](http://www.bigdatalab.ac.cn/~fanyixing/) and [Ruqing Zhang](http://www.bigdatalab.ac.cn/~zhangruqing/).
 My research is focused on the core problem in information retrieval (IR), i.e. **ranking**.
-Specifically, my current research interests are in leveraging pre-trained language models into IR, including but not limited to **understanding relevance in IR**, **pre-training for IR** and **dense retrieval**.
+Specifically, my current research interests are in leveraging pre-trained language models into IR, including but not limited to **understanding the relevance in IR**, **pre-training for IR** and **dense retrieval**.

 ### <span style="color:#2561a0">Highlight</span>
 - [A curated list of awesome papers on pre-trained models for IR](https://github.com/Albert-Ma/awesome-pretrained-models-for-information-retrieval)